Voyagoux : Tips & Inspiration

 1. What is the advantage of a TSA lock?

-• A TSA lock allows inspection of your luggage by the TSA without damage to your lock or luggage.
+• A TSA lock allows the TSA to inspect your luggage without damaging the lock or your luggage.

-2. Can I use a combination lock during international travel?
+2. Can I use a combination lock when traveling abroad?

 • Yes, you can use a combination lock when traveling internationally, but the rules may vary by country and airport.